leticialunaa/networking-lab/README.md

 </p>

 <h1>Networking lab (NSGs) </h1>
-In this tutorial, we will network labs as well as overview creating our resources within Azure. <br />
+In this tutorial, we will network labs as well as overview creating our resources within Azure.
+We will create Azure Virtual Networks and Subnets.
+Azure Virtual Machines Windows and Linux (Ubuntu).
+Azure Network Security Groups (Firewall Resource).   <br />